-Did you know that dash cams aren't just for the average driver?
-Many different companies arm their delivery vehicles or trucks with commercial dash cams as well.
+Dash cams aren't just for cars or for the average driver.
+Lots of companies equip transportation, their delivery vehicles or trucks, with commercial dash cams for safety and data gathering purposes.
 Why?
-Imagine this.

-One of your employees gets into an accident with another driver.
-Your employee tells you that he was not at fault for the accident, but the other driver states otherwise.
-The police get involved and take statements from each driver, but the statements don't match.
+One of your employees gets into an accident with another driver on the road.
+Your employee claims he was not at fault for the accident.
+The other driver disagrees and states otherwise.
+The police get involved and take statements from each driver, but of course the statements don't match.
 You will need proof to back up what your driver is saying.

 You call your insurance company and the other party's insurance carrier, and there is no clear liability.
 Because the claim does not get settled in the other person's favor, they decide to hire a lawyer to sue your company, costing you hundreds if not thousands in legal defense.

-In addition to recording any potential accidents, you can use other tools and technology when you install commercial dash cams.
-This brief article will go over how these small devices can provide your business with many different benefits and who you can reach out to for more information.
+In addition to recording any potential accidents, there are other tools and technology at use in installed commercial dashcams.
+These small devices can provide your business with many different benefits.

 Before we get into the many benefits of having commercial dash cams, let's define what they are.
 A dash cam, also known as a dashboard camera, is a device that you mount onto your vehicles' dashboard.